-It’s literally impossible not to notice all those lemons and the famous Limoncello liquor when you travel along the coast in Sorrento-Amalfi area or visit the famous Capri island.
+It’s literally impossible not to notice all those lemons and the famous Limoncello liquor when you travel along the coast in the Sorrento-Amalfi area or visit the famous Capri island.

-On average after at least one month of bottle aging, the preparation becomes the classic yellow liquor, particularly enjoyed as a digestive after meals.
+On average, after at least one month of bottle aging, the preparation becomes the classic yellow liquor, particularly enjoyed as a digestive after meals.

 At the end of a lunch or dinner, in all the trattorias of Italy, in addition to the bitter and local ammazza caffè, the most widespread digestive is Limoncello.

-I particularly loved the taste of Limoncello, which is made in Ravello by "Profumi della Costiera" of Daniele Mansi (http://www.profumidellacostiera.it).
+I particularly loved the taste of Limoncello, made in Ravello by "Profumi della Costiera" of Daniele Mansi (http://www.profumidellacostiera.it).
 It seems to me a bit less sweet and has an exquisite flavor.
 Highly recommend!

 Limoncello is traditionally served at weddings in Campania and could be a charming wedding favor the guests enjoy.